marksinkovics/FeatherOS/readme.md

 # Feather OS

- Hobby x86-64 bit operating system with the purpose to learn about how an operating system work, especially a kernel work, and more.
+ Hobby x86-64 bit operating system with the purpose of learning about kernel and operating system development.

 ## Tech stack